JuanmaCopia/PySEAT/README.md

 and helps to see what the input, the return value, and the final state of the self are.
-We can avoid the generation of this comment through the arguments when running the module or by setting the argument in the config file as false (later we will se how the config file works).
+We can avoid the generation of this comment through the arguments when running the module or by setting the argument in the config file as false (later we will see how the config file works).

 After the exploration, te program will call pytest to run the generated test suit and the test report will be shown: